Why Singapore Homes Trust Mitsubishi Electric

 Chemical Wash - $80 to $100 per Unit

 When standard servicing cannot restore your Mitsubishi aircon’s cooling performance, a chemical wash provides a deeper level of cleaning.
 Chemical solutions dissolve stubborn mould, bacteria, and grime from the evaporator coil and fan blower.
 This is particularly effective for Mitsubishi units in Singapore kitchens or rooms with high humidity exposure, where biological growth accumulates rapidly on internal surfaces.
+For units that have not been serviced in over 6 months, we recommend a full chemical overhaul ($130 to $180 per unit), which involves complete disassembly of the indoor unit for thorough cleaning and inspection of all internal components.

 Gas Top-Up - From $80